shashikumar04433/DevOps-/Gitlab Installation and setup CICD/Gitlab CiCd using GitRunner on Windows.md

                 Step2:
-                * Change the name of the folder as <gitlab-runner.exe>
+                * Change the name of the folder as <gitlab-runner>

                 Step3: